 The first and most important reason why outsourcing works so well is that it saves a lot of money.
-A business owner that decides to outsource their business to another company will cut the costs on the salaries, equipment, and technology;
+A business owner that decides to outsource parts of their business will cut the costs on the salaries, equipment, and technology.

-While doing all of that, the quality of service won’t fail.
-Companies that offer outsourcing services usually have professionals as employees, with a high level of English proficiency, but with lower labor costs;
+While doing so, the quality of service won’t fail.
+Companies that offer outsourcing services usually have professionals as employees.
+Their staff has a high level of English proficiency, and they possess other relevant skills.
+And their efforts come with lower labor costs.

-If you choose a good company to work with, product development won’t fail either, even with saving on production costs;
+If you choose a reliable BPO company, product development won’t fail either, even with decreased production costs.

-Your company is going to save time as well since the outside company is fully focused on finishing the tasks you delegated;
+Your company is going to save time.
+The outside company will focus on finishing the tasks you delegated.

-Once you hire another company to do a certain part of the work, your team will have more time to dedicate themselves to the tasks and strategies that are important to you;
+Once you hire another company to do a certain part of the work, your team will direct their attention to the vital tasks and strategies.

-You won’t need to lose time and resources on interviewing, training and hiring new people for the positions that need to be filled out.
-We all know that hiring an expert costs a lot, so choosing to outsource will save you money on that field as well;
+We all know that hiring an expert costs a lot, so choosing to outsource will save you money on that field as well.
+You won’t lose time and resources on interviewing, training, and hiring new people for the necessary roles.

-Many services can be outsourced – you can have top customer service, excellent sales representatives, outstanding tech support, management, and programmers, just to name a few;
+Companies can outsource multiple services.
+You can have top customer service, excellent sales representatives, outstanding tech support, management, and programmers, to name a few;

-Outsourcing companies can relieve you of stress while doing nerve-wracking things that the team in your firm doesn’t like doing or doesn’t have the expertise for.
+Outsourcing companies can relieve you of stress while doing nerve-wracking or complicated things on your behalf.
 You can choose which part of your business you want to outsource, and when you do, you can have talented professionals doing the work for you;

 Many countries that offer outsourcing services don’t have a problem with time zones and working the night shifts;

 Outsourcing also strengthens the economy.
-A business owner must come to the company that he chooses to do the work for him, which leads to strengthening international ties.
+A business owner must come to the partner company, which leads to strengthening international ties.